NokkTsang/CUHK_CSCI3170_project/README.md

 - Salesperson.java: a java file provides salesperson functions.

 ## Methods of Compilation and Execution
+- Connect to VPN
-- Connect to the Database.
+- Establish connection to the database system.
-- Run Main.java directly.
+- Run Main.java.